 Fatigue is a feeling of tiredness or exhaustion.
 It's a common problem for people with cancer and many people with cancer may feel fatigued at some time and this is called cancer-related fatigue.
 It may be caused by the cancer itself, the symptoms associated with cancer or a side effect of treatment.

 The following videos demonstrate fatigue from two different patient's perspectives.
-Denton & Keren describe what struggling with fatigue meant to them and how they managed to combat the effects to regain their function and quality of life.
+Denton, Ruth and Faye describe what struggling with fatigue meant to them and how they managed to combat the effects to regain their function and quality of life.

 It can be difficult to deal with when you are already trying to cope with a cancer and you may feel very tired or exhausted all or most of the time.